Former Obama campaign manager to run Uber's political strategy

 He has remained close to Obama, strongly defending the president during his second term.

-His decision to join Uber signals that the company, which is valued at $18 billion, making it one of the largest startups in Silicon Valley, intends to take on those opposing its expansion.
+His decision to join Uber signals that the company, which is valued at $18 billion (10.8 billion pounds), making it one of the largest startups in Silicon Valley, intends to take on those opposing its expansion.

 Like rival Lyft, Uber lets users call up a ride from their smartphones by using an app.